Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_performance/geo_performance.md

 <img src ='assets/geo_performance_11.png' width=500>

 Let's continue being analysts who work with the New York taxi dataset.
-Our job often involves preparing data for training models or for analysis.
+Our job often involves preparing data for training models or analysis.
 An important part of this is making sure the data is of good quality.
 This means you need to get rid of any records where the GPS coordinates don't seem right.
 In this project, you're particularly focused on removing records where the taxi trips are longer than about 100 kilometers.
 These long trips are usually either mistakes in the data or very unusual cases that could skew our analysis or predictions.

 In the query below you will use the previously created table `GEOLAB.PERFORMANCE.NY_TAXI_RIDES` and extend it with two additional columns that contain indexes of H3 cells of pickup and dropoff locations: